Plenary Speakers

 University of Illinois, USA

-Pr.
-Xiaodong Chen
+Prof. Xiaodong Chen

-Pr.
-Xiaodong Chen
+Prof. Xiaodong Chen

 Nanyang Technological University, Singapore

-Pr.
-Emiliano Cortés
+Prof. Emiliano Cortés

-Pr.
-Emiliano Cortés
+Prof. Emiliano Cortés

 Ludwig Maximilian University of Munich, Germany

 Emiliano is Professor in Experimental Physics and Energy Conversion at the Faculty of Physics, University of Munich (LMU), Germany and he is the academic lead of the Nanomaterials for Energy group.
 He is also a visiting researcher at the Materials Departments of both Tianjin University, China and Imperial College London, UK.
 His research interests lie at the interface between chemistry and physics, and focus on the development of novel nanomaterials and techniques, specifically for applications in energy conversion.
-He had published over 120 scientific articles, 4 patents and co-edited the first book in Plasmonic Catalysis (Wiley, June 2021).
+He has published over 120 scientific articles, 4 patents and co-edited the first book in Plasmonic Catalysis (Wiley, June 2021).
 He has been awarded by the European Commission several times, initially as Marie-Skłodowska-Curie research fellow at Imperial College London and later at LMU with ERC Grants for his projects CATALIGHT and SURFLIGHT.
-In 2021, the Royal Society of Chemistry in UK awarded him as Emerging Investigator in Materials Science.
+In 2021, the Royal Society of Chemistry in the UK awarded him as Emerging Investigator in Materials Science.
 He is currently a PI of the German excellence research cluster e-conversion and coordinator of its graduate program, scientific board member in the Center for NanoScience (CeNS) in Munich, member of the Bavarian program Solar Technologies go Hybrid (SolTech), and fellow of the Young Academy of Europe (YAE).
 Since 2024, Emiliano has been elected as external Associate Researcher at the TUM Catalysis Research Center (CRC) in Munich.

 Prof. Christy Landes